 Joseba & Joanna Attard (Olabe ) Rick Walker (Joy Ministries)

-GO – We plan to travel to Olabe in Basque Country for 14 days in the Fall of 2022.
-Contact us if you are interested in experiencing Basque culture and walk 5 days on the Camino.
+GO – We plan to travel to Olabe in Basque Country for 14 days in the Fall of 2023 and the Summer of 2024.
+Contact us if you are interested in experiencing Basque culture and visiting Olabe.

 Musu bat (one kiss).